-Inventor, Founder and CEO of the the Ocean Cleanup
+Inventor, Founder and CEO of The Ocean Cleanup

 Boyan Slat (27 July 1994) is a Dutch inventor and entrepreneur who creates technologies to solve societal problems.
 He is the founder and CEO of The Ocean Cleanup, a group that develops advanced systems to rid world’s oceans of plastic.